nikspyratos/toybox/README.md

 #### Installing Toybox

 1. Clone/fork this repository into a new repository.
-2. Make sure you have the necessary dependencies installed
-   1. composer needs to be configured in your PATH so global composer scripts can run.
-3. Run `./init.sh` (remember to do so from WSL2 on Windows).
+2. Run `./bin/init.sh` (remember to do so from WSL2 on Windows).
 It will:
+   - Set up pre-commit linting,
+   - Replace template names,
+   - Conduct Laravel boilerplate setup (package installs, key generate, migrate, etc.).
-    - Ask you for some basic environment variables (repo name, app name, domain).
+   - The script will ask you for some basic environment variables (app name, domain, database name) and edit your `.env` accordingly.
-    - Run the Laravel installer with pre-defined settings
-    - Install additional packages, modify environment files and settings, and configure the app to run as intended.

 Note: By default `init.sh` assumes your production server username is `ubuntu`.
 If it is not, you need to replace `ubuntu` in your Caddyfile.prod, `templates/octane.conf` and `templates/reverb.conf` with the correct username, once `init.sh` is finished.

 Once the script completes, you can commit the changes to the edited files.

-For details, look in [init.sh](init.sh).
+For details, look in [bin/init.sh](bin/init.sh).

 The sections below outline the recommended way to work with Toybox on your local system.
 Please note the included Caddyfile.prod is intended for production use and Caddyfile.dev for local testing..